optgeo/waku/README.md

 # The issue 'waku' is to address
 Geofabrik extracts does not always have the extracts for Carribian SIDS countries.
 We are going to create such extracts from planet.osm.pbf.

+# Notice
+You need more than around 100GB to run this program.

 # See also
 - https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format